ModiaSim/Modia3D.jl/README.md

 [![The MIT License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](https://github.com/ModiaSim/Modia3D.jl/blob/master/LICENSE.md)

+## Modia Project

+The [Modelica standard library](https://github.com/modelica/ModelicaStandardLibrary) supports the modeling of 3-dimensional multi-body systems with its sub library Modelica.Mechanics.MultiBody.
+There have been several attempts to improve this library with regards to visualization, collision handling or support of larger models.
+Over the years it was recognized that the technology of current [Modelica](https://www.modelica.org) has some natural limitations.

+Therefore, the open source [Modia](https://github.com/ModiaSim/Modia.jl) project was launched as a domain-specific extension of the  [Julia](https://julialang.org) programming language.
+The equation-based modeling language is called Modia as well as the experimental [modeling environment](https://github.com/ModiaSim) consisting of several Julia packages.
+The intention is to utilize the results of this prototyping in the design of the next Modelica language generation.

+## Modia3D

 Modia3D is a Julia package to model fixed and moving objects in 3D (*e.g.* visual shapes, rigid bodies).
 These objects are driven kinematically by pre-defined time functions or are moving dynamically by solving Differential Algebraic Equations (DAEs)